miklevin/Pipulate.com/software.md

 ### Pushing Data Into a Google Sheet

-Sooner or later, you're going to want to push that Pandas DataFrame into a Google Spreadsheet.
+Sooner or later, you're going to want to push row & column data into a Google Spreadsheet.
 It can be as a datasource for Google Looker reports (previously Google Data Studio), or to be used directly by your audience as a sort of poor man's data dashboard.
 There's no shame in it.
 Some people use specialty packages like GSheets for this, but I say use the Google Client libraries directly.
 Here's how:

 ```python
 import ohawf